 Preparing for your Engagement Session

 Maybe you have found your photographer, maybe not.
-Either way this simply guide will help prepare you for your engagement session.
+Either way this simple guide will help prepare you for your engagement session.
+You may be using your engagement pictures to display at your wedding or maybe even on your save the dates.
 I suggest booking your wedding photographer to also take your engagement photos.
 On your wedding day you will work closely with your photographer so meeting them beforehand and getting to know them can make you more comfortable the day of.
 Working with your photographer before the big day will also give you a chance to learn how they will operate on the big day, which can make posing so much easier and quicker so you get to those unposed moments faster.

 - Pick a location that is important to you as a couple and matches some aspect of your personality.